 On a previous occasion, JB faced charges of two counts of common assault and one count of armed with intent to commit indictable offence when he had produced a knife at one of the victims.
 However, JB was on bail for these charges when the incident in question happened.

 Client arrested and charged with several intimidate / harass offences

-It was alleged that JB had made a phone call to the victims threatening to kill them.
-When JB attended Maroubra Police Station to report as per his bail conditions for the previous offences, he was arrested and charged with 3 new offences:
+Police alleged that JB had made a phone call to the victims threatening to kill them.
+When JB attended Maroubra Police Station to report as per his bail conditions for the previous offences, they arrested and charged him with 3 new offences:

 Matter dealt with through mental health provisions

 The defence submitted to the court that it was more appropriate to deal with the JB’s matter by way of section 32 of the Mental Health (Forensic Provisions) Act.
-A letter submitted by the mental health clinic that JB was attending diagnosed him with a form of schizophrenia.
+Additionally, a letter from the mental health clinic that JB was attending diagnosed him with a form of schizophrenia.
 The opinion of the psychiatrist supported the defence’s application that JB’s matter should be dealt with by section 32.

 Consequently, the Magistrate dismissed the charges conditionally upon JB entering into the care of a psychiatrist.